rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 # Refactor to a reactive UI

-As RxJS provides us with a very powerful way of composing the emitted events, we will refactor our UI interaction with the streams.
+As RxJS provides us with a very powerful way of composing emitted events, we will refactor our UI interaction with the streams.

 UI interaction, in general, can come from buttons, inputs, forms, scroll or resize events, etc.